A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

-Throughout this survey, we have attempted to demonstrate how mmWave radar has advanced both in terms of its hardware capability and how algorithms have adapted to this new class of packaging.
-We have conducted this analysis in the context of adding radar systems to robotics applications.
-Radar, notably, is already a vital sensor in automotive safety systems and has great potential at becoming a core exteroceptive sensor in robotics, similar to the camera and lidar.
-Radar sensors have already significantly decreased in price, with some automotive radars priced similarly to machine-vision cameras.
-Beyond ease of access, radar provides benefits both through fusion and as a standalone sensor, bypassing particulate matter in visually degraded environments and adding additional information via the Doppler-velocity channels.
-Even scanning radar, which do not contain velocity, have persistent accuracy and resolution over long ranges with the ability to bypass some occlusions that interrupt lidar-based systems.

-In the robotics community radar applications been rapidly adopted and iterated upon.
+In the robotics community, radar applications have been rapidly adopted and iterated upon.
 However, there are still open research questions.
-More specifically, radar sensor research has developed most rapidly in the industries for which they were first designed, namely autonomous vehicles.
-Planar localization and mapping in metric applications, and tracking \& classification of vehicles, pedestrians, and other common ``traffic obstacles" in semantic applications are rapidly maturing research directions.
+More specifically, \ac{mmWave} radar sensor research has developed most rapidly in the industries for which they were first designed, namely autonomous vehicles.
+Planar localization and mapping in metric applications, and classification of vehicles, pedestrians, and other common ``traffic obstacles" in semantic applications are rapidly maturing research directions.

+Still, the accuracy of planar radar-based localization systems still lags that of lidar systems (approximately 10 cm error as compared to 5 cm).
+This may in part be improved through maturation of radar sensors themselves in terms of higher resolution and higher scanning speeds.
+However, it may also be possible to make algorithmic improvements through different choices of map representations, features, and back-end state estimators.
+Place recognition for robust loop closure detection using radar is another relatively unexplored area.
+Visual and lidar odometry and localization benefited greatly from the public KITTI \cite{geiger2013vision} benchmark, which spurred many researchers to work on these problems.
+We hope radar odometry and localization benchmarks such as the Boreas dataset \cite{burnett2022boreas} will do the same for radar.

-The state-of-the-art for many of the metric localization tasks will include a continued push to improve the accuracy of planar localization systems.
-More resources are likely needed to improve 6DoF estimation with radar for use outside of planar systems.
-While early research in expanding the degrees of freedom for localization systems for 6DoF localization has begun in earnest with early promising results, it has not yet been applied to common UAVs with high relative speeds.
+Planar perception alone is often insufficient to create long-term repeatable actions in several domains.
+While early research in expanding the degrees of freedom for localization systems to 6DoF localization has begun in earnest with early promising results, it has not yet been applied to common UAVs with high relative speeds.
+Here again improvements in the sensors may be required in terms of field of view, resolution, scanning speeds, as well as physical specifications such as size, mass, and power.
 Additionally, work generating robust 3D mapping useful for planning algorithms is necessary for radar to become a primary sensor in many robotics cases.
-2D perception alone is often insufficient to create long-term repeatable actions in several domains.
+It is an open problem to build a highly robust 6DoF radar odometry and localization solution capable of working in real time in a wide variety of environments.